-Parmesan Crusted Fried Zucchini Recipe
+Parmesan Zucchini Fries Recipe

 Normally this time of year I have a million zucchini coming out of my ears….basically.
 But, this summer, something went terribly wrong with my vegetable garden and the few things I did plant ended up dead.
 I have a strong suspicion that the husband got a little fast and loose with the weed killer leaving me with exactly one jalapeno plant that managed to survive.

 So, I’ve been relying on my local farm stand for their fresh zucchini because I totally crave this easy Parmesan Fried Zucchini.
 We used to make it years ago when I was on a tight budget because…let’s face it, zucchini is relatively inexpensive, especially when you have neighbors dropping it off on the regular.
 You can’t beat free zucchini!

 And, although parmesan is the exact opposite of cheap, a good wedge of parmesan will last you a long time….and you can stretch it for so many recipes like these Baked Chicken Tenders….we love them as much as the Zucchini Fries!
 So always splurge on the parmesan cheese.